 Source: Field Work, 2024

-The correlation matrix (Table 3) provides useful information about the relationships between various behavioral activities in the chimpanzee community.
+The correlation matrix provides useful information about the relationships between various behavioral activities in the chimpanzee community (Table 3).
 To begin, it shows a moderately positive correlation between aggression and mating behavior at 0.3, implying that chimpanzees that exhibit higher levels of aggression may also engage in more mating activities, albeit not strongly correlated.
 Grooming, on the other hand, appears to have a strong negative correlation at -0.7 with both mating and aggression, implying that as grooming behavior increases, mating and aggression decline.
 Furthermore, there is a weak positive correlation between grooming and resting at 0.008, implying that those who groom more may also rest more.
-Playing has a moderate negative correlation with defending at -0.3, implying that chimpanzees that engage in more playful activities may be less prone to defensive behavior.
+Playing has a moderate negative correlation with defending at -0.3, implying that chimpanzees who engage in more playful activities may be less prone to defensive behavior.
 Resting, on the other hand, has no significant correlations with other behaviors, indicating that it is independent of other activities.
 Finally, defending has a weak positive correlation with aggression at 0.15, implying that chimpanzees who are more aggressive may also be more prone to defensive behavior.
 Overall, this correlation matrix sheds light on the complex interplay of various behavior activities within the chimp community, highlighting both positive and negative associations between them.

 Behavioral patterns of the chimpanzee community

 The chart organizes a range of behaviors, including aggression, movement, grooming, resting, playing, feeding, mating, defending, closeness, and isolation.
 Columns represent each behavior, with their heights reflecting the observed frequency and intensity of the behavior on a monthly basis.
-This visual representation allows for a straightforward comparison of how various behaviors vary over time, providing valuable insights into the social dynamics, daily activities, and seasonal changes within the chimpanzee community.
+This visual representation allows for a straightforward comparison of how various behaviors vary over time, providing valuable insights into the chimpanzee community’s social dynamics, daily activities, and seasonal changes.